CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.5.sec={A.6.5.sec } Select:<ol><li>A.6.5.sec: {A.6.5.sec}<li>B.6.5.sec: {B.6.5.sec}</ol>

-A.6.5.sec=Subject to section 3.1, “Who May Exercise Remedies,” nothing in this section 6 limits a First Lien Claimholder from objecting in an Insolvency Proceeding or otherwise to any action taken by a Second Lien Claimholder, including the Second Lien Claimholder’s seeking adequate protection [or asserting any of its rights and remedies under the Second Lien Loan Documents or otherwise].
+A.6.5.sec=Subject to section 3.1, “Who May Exercise Remedies,&rdquo; nothing in this section 6 limits a First Lien Claimholder from objecting in an Insolvency Proceeding or otherwise to any action taken by a Second Lien Claimholder, including the Second Lien Claimholder’s seeking adequate protection [or asserting any of its rights and remedies under the Second Lien Loan Documents or otherwise].

 [ALTERNATIVE SECTION FAVORABLE TO SECOND LIEN LENDERS]

 [6.5 FIRST LIEN Objections TO SECOND LIEN ACTIONS

-B.6.5.sec=Subject to section 3.1, “Who May Exercise Remedies,” nothing in this section 6 limits a First Lien Claimholder from objecting in an Insolvency Proceeding or otherwise to any action taken by a Second Lien Claimholder, including the Second Lien Claimholder’s seeking adequate protection (other than adequate protection permitted under section 6.4(b)) or asserting any of its rights and remedies under the Second Lien Loan Documents or otherwise.]
+B.6.5.sec=Subject to section 3.1, “Who May Exercise Remedies,&rdquo; nothing in this section 6 limits a First Lien Claimholder from objecting in an Insolvency Proceeding or otherwise to any action taken by a Second Lien Claimholder, including the Second Lien Claimholder’s seeking adequate protection (other than adequate protection permitted under section 6.4(b)) or asserting any of its rights and remedies under the Second Lien Loan Documents or otherwise.]

 [END OF ALTERNATIVE SECTION]

 6.6.Ti=AVOIDANCE; REINSTATEMENT OF OBLIGATIONS

 6.6.sec=If a First Lien Claimholder or a Second Lien Claimholder receives payment or property on account of a First Lien Obligation or Second Lien Obligation, and the payment is subsequently invalidated, avoided, declared to be fraudulent or preferential, set aside, or otherwise required to be transferred to a trustee, receiver, or the estate of Borrower or other Grantor (a Recovery) , then, to the extent of the Recovery, the First Lien Obligations or Second Lien Obligations intended to have been satisfied by the payment will be reinstated as First Lien Obligations or Second Lien Obligations, as applicable, on the date of the Recovery, and no Discharge of First Lien Obligations or Discharge of Second Lien Obligations, as applicable, will be deemed to have occurred for all purposes hereunder.
 If this Agreement is terminated prior to a Recovery, this Agreement will be reinstated in full force and effect, and such prior termination will not diminish, release, discharge, impair, or otherwise affect the obligations of the Parties from the date of reinstatement.
-[Upon any such reinstatement of First Lien Obligations, each Second Lien Claimholder will deliver to First Lien Agent any Collateral or Proceeds thereof received between the Discharge of First Lien Obligations and their reinstatement in accordance with section 4.3, “Payment Turnover.”]
-[No Second Lien Claimholder may benefit from a Recovery, and any distribution made to a Second Lien Claimholder as a result of a Recovery will be paid over to First Lien Agent for application to the First Lien Obligations in accordance with section 4.1, “Application of Proceeds.”]
+[Upon any such reinstatement of First Lien Obligations, each Second Lien Claimholder will deliver to First Lien Agent any Collateral or Proceeds thereof received between the Discharge of First Lien Obligations and their reinstatement in accordance with section 4.3, “Payment Turnover.&rdquo;] [No Second Lien Claimholder may benefit from a Recovery, and any distribution made to a Second Lien Claimholder as a result of a Recovery will be paid over to First Lien Agent for application to the First Lien Obligations in accordance with section 4.1, “Application of Proceeds.&rdquo;]

 6.7.Ti=REORGANIZATION SECURITIES

-6.7.1.sec=Nothing in this Agreement prohibits or limits the right of a Second Lien Claimholder to receive and retain any debt or equity securities that are issued by a reorganized debtor pursuant to a plan of reorganization or similar dispositive restructuring plan in connection with an Insolvency Proceeding[, provided that any debt securities received by a Second Lien Claimholder on account of a Second Lien Obligation that constitutes a “secured claim” within the meaning of section 506(b) of the Bankruptcy Code will be paid over or otherwise transferred to First Lien Agent for application in accordance with section 4.1, “Application of Proceeds,” unless such distribution is made under a plan that is consented to by the affirmative vote of all classes composed of the secured claims of First Lien Claimholders].
+6.7.1.sec=Nothing in this Agreement prohibits or limits the right of a Second Lien Claimholder to receive and retain any debt or equity securities that are issued by a reorganized debtor pursuant to a plan of reorganization or similar dispositive restructuring plan in connection with an Insolvency Proceeding[, provided that any debt securities received by a Second Lien Claimholder on account of a Second Lien Obligation that constitutes a “secured claim&rdquo; within the meaning of section 506(b) of the Bankruptcy Code will be paid over or otherwise transferred to First Lien Agent for application in accordance with section 4.1, “Application of Proceeds,&rdquo; unless such distribution is made under a plan that is consented to by the affirmative vote of all classes composed of the secured claims of First Lien Claimholders].

 6.7.2.sec=If, in an Insolvency Proceeding, debt Obligations of the reorganized debtor secured by Liens upon any property of the reorganized debtor are distributed pursuant to a plan of reorganization or similar dispositive restructuring plan, both on account of First Lien Obligations and on account of Second Lien Obligations, then, to the extent the debt Obligations distributed on account of the First Lien Obligations and on account of the Second Lien Obligations are secured by Liens upon the same property, the provisions of this Agreement will survive the distribution of such debt Obligations pursuant to such plan and will apply with like effect to the Liens securing such debt Obligations.